marksherriff/se-coursepack/modules/process/_posts/2021-05-05-plan-driven-methodologies.md

 # Rational Unified Process

 The [Rational Unified Process](https://en.wikipedia.org/wiki/Rational_Unified_Process) is a stereotypical plan-driven model.
-This model utilizes dedicated teams for each phase of the software development process and incorporates interation within each phase, bringing in different teams as needed.
+This model utilizes dedicated teams for each phase of the software development process and incorporates interaction within each phase, bringing in different teams as needed.
 This allows a larger-scale company to rotate teams over to other projects as needed.